waku-org/docs.waku.org/docs/guides/run-nwaku-node.md

 #### Build the Binary

 You can build the node binary directly from the [nwaku source code](https://github.com/waku-org/nwaku).
-To learn more, please refer to the [Build Nwaku from Source](/guides/nwaku/build-source) guide.
+Check out the [Build Nwaku from Source](/guides/nwaku/build-source) guide to learn more.

 #### Run Nwaku in Docker